-Today marks the birthday of poet, essayist, lecturer and philosopher Ralph Waldo Emerson, father of Transcendentalism — a belief system in which spirituality transcends the physical and the doctrines of organized religion, and is instead based on the individual’s intuition, advocating for “a poetry and philosophy of insight and not tradition.”
-His iconic 1837 speech, The American Scholar, is commonly considered the American “Intellectual Declaration of Independence” and, to put it in modern layman terms, is easily the original geek manifesto.
-His seminal essay, Self-Reliance, remains one of history’s most important works on individuality and anti-conformity.
+Poet, essayist, lecturer and philosopher Ralph Waldo Emerson, a man of great wisdom on everything from the key to personal growth to the two pillars of true friendship to what beauty really means, is celebrated as the father of Transcendentalism — a belief system in which spirituality transcends the physical and the doctrines of organized religion, and is instead based on the individual’s intuition, advocating for “a poetry and philosophy of insight and not tradition.”
+His iconic 1837 speech, The American Scholar, is commonly considered the American “Intellectual Declaration of Independence.”
+His seminal essay on self-reliance remains one of history’s most important works on individuality and anti-conformity.

 Emerson: The Ideal in America is the first documentary about the life and work of the great thinker, whose belief in “the infinitude of the private man” is embedded in contemporary concepts ranging from spirituality to spirit of entrepreneurship to ideals of individualism and personal agency.
 The film is available both online in its entirety and on DVD, and is very much a must-see.

 Here is the real secret to Emerson’s work: He stands still, he listens to his heart, and he writes as he listens.”